anywhichway/switchcase/README.md

 	.case(2,value => value * 2)
 ```

+`pathRouter` is used to turn a switchcase into a router.
+See the section on [routing](#router).

-The same second argument can be provided to the invocation of a `switchcase`, if you want to defer the resolution type, e.g.
+With the exceptions of `continuable` and `pathRouter`, if you want to defer the resolution type, the same second argument can be provided to the invocation of a `switchcase` to override those provided when the switch was created, e.g.

 ```
 const sw = switchcase({1:"case 1"});